-1.2- Protection and safety
+1.2 - Protection and safety

-With this new harness we have launched a new concept in spinal protection which we define as a self-inflating airbag.
-The innovation of this self-inflating system lies in the use of a steel spring which does not serve the purpose of protecting from impact, but generates the force needed to expand the airbag and make it immediately ready for potential impact.
+With this new harness, we are once again recommending our highly tested, consolidated self-inflating air bag system, which consists of a steel spring that generates the force needed to expand the air bag, making it ready for potential impact at all times.
 This means that your protective capacities are at 100% before you even start your take-off run, and that they remain as such for the entire flight, until you fold up the harness to stow it in the rucksack.
 The spring also guarantees a consistent form for the airbag and therefore performance over long periods of time, in any humidity, temperature or prolonged storage in the rucksack.
 Light weight and reduced volume (once the harness is folded) are two more advantages provided by the self-inflating spring system.
 This system combines the best characteristics of current protection systems (airbag and foam protection).